T cell class I

 By default, a peptide length of 9 and the HLA-A*02:01 allele are selected.
 However, by using the peptide length slider and MHC Allele(s) autocomplete, many combinations of peptide lengths and alleles may be submitted simultaneously.
 Note that additional lengths and alleles will result in predictions taking longer.

-• as-is - The ‘as-is’ checkbox disables the peptide length slider and results in the sequences from the Input Sequence box being sent directly to the predictors without first breaking up into smaller sequences.
+checkbox disables the peptide length slider and results in the sequences from the Input Sequence box being sent directly to the predictors without first breaking up into smaller sequences.
 This option is recommended to be used when peptides are submitted for prediction as opposed to full-length proteins.
+When sending peptides from another tool to TC1 in a pipeline, this option should be selected in order to prevent the peptides from being broken up.

 The IEDB currently recommends using the percentile rank as the metric for ranking binding predictions.
 A percentile rank of <= 1% has been demonstrated to cover 80% of the immune response for many alleles.
 For more information on selecting thresholds, please consult these guidelines.